BBVAEngineering/ember-cli-webcomponents-bundler/README.md

 type: `Boolean`
 default: `false` (`true` in production env)

-Wheter to minify the bundle.
+Whether to minify the bundle.
 If not set, the bundle is minified in production environment.

 ### `modules`